 Complications of Pessary Use

 Pessary devices have been used for a number of indications including pelvic organ prolapse, urinary incontinence, preterm labor, and cervical insufficiency.
 They are considered a safe and reasonable long-term option for patients who either do not wish to undergo surgery or may be poor candidates for surgery.
 There are currently around 20 different pessary types in use worldwide.
-They are generally made of silicone, rubber, or plastic.
+They are generally made of silicone, rubber, or plastic (Polyvinyl-Chloride [PVC] or Polythene).
 Medical grade silicone has superior properties including long durability and tolerance of repeated cleanings.
 Silicone pessaries do not absorb vaginal secretions or odors and are hypoallergenic.

 Minor complications are common and occur with all types of pessaries.
 Pessaries alter vaginal flora, often producing a thin, watery, physiologic discharge.
 This discharge does not need to be treated unless there is itching, burning, or odor.
 Superficial vaginal mucosal erosion is the most frequently reported complication and may result in foul odor and purulent discharge.
 Erosion can usually be managed by removing the pessary until the erosion is healed.
 If untreated, continued pressure of the pessary on the erosion may lead to local ulcerations, infections, and rarely, fistulas.
 Risk factors for erosion include continuous long-term use and placement of an ill-fitting pessary.